sagemath/trac_to_gh/Issue 4245.md

 # Issue 4245: notebook -- error clicking editing when there is a < in the html.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4245

 Original creator: was